reactjs/react.dev/content/docs/concurrent-mode-patterns.md

 * The Receded state doesn't feel very nice because it hides existing content.
 * With `useTransition`, we can opt into showing a Pending state first instead.
 This will keep us on the previous screen while the next screen is being prepared.
 * If we don't want some component to delay the transition, we can wrap it in its own `<Suspense>` boundary.
-* Instead of doing `useTransition` in every other component, we can build it into our design system.

 ## Other Patterns {#other-patterns}